Carglglz/upydev/docs/source/usage.rst

 	2) A predefined MicroPython command:
-			This always require a connected device and it translates into MicroPython code snippets. e.g. ``$ upydev info``, ``$ upydev meminfo``, ``$ upydev df``
+			This always requires a connected device and it translates into MicroPython code snippets. e.g. ``$ upydev info``, ``$ upydev meminfo``, ``$ upydev df``

 	3) "Raw" or unregistered commands: